-The FCS Archives preserves & maintains a wide range of historic materials such as board minutes, school yearbooks, and a/v recording.
+The mission of the Fulton County Schools Archives is to collect, preserve, and share the history of the Fulton County Schools and the Fulton County Board of Education.
+The FCS Archives preserves & maintains a wide range of historic materials such as board minutes, school yearbooks, and a/v recordings.
 While serving the public as a repository for these historical collections, the FCS Archives, in partnership with the Teaching Museum, is creating classroom resources from these artifacts so that students can learn firsthand how various events in history impacted our school system and communities.

 More than 350,000 women served in various branches of the U.S. military during World War II, allowing more men to fight overseas.
 This month's Curiosity Corner is a salute to those who wore the uniform and whose efforts on the home front became crucial to victory at the battlefront.